Hawkeye (Kate Bishop): Hawkeye - 2016

 According to Diamond Comic Distributors, Hawkeye #1 was the 16th best selling comic book in December 2016.
 Hawkeye #1 was the 241st best selling comic book in 2016.

 Jeff Lake of IGN gave Hawkeye #1 a grade of 8.8 out of 10, writing, "With a strong creative team and an equally strong opening act, Hawkeye #1 hits all targets.
-It’s both fun and relevant, giving a fan favorite character her due in a story that feels perfectly geared to her many talents.
-Your Hawkeye or not, you’ll like this book.
+It's both fun and relevant, giving a fan favorite character her due in a story that feels perfectly geared to her many talents.
+Your Hawkeye or not, you'll like this book.
 Hawkeye #1 hits the ground running and never looks back, the creative team of Kelly Thompson, Leonardo Romero and Jordie Bellaire on target early and often.
 Their Kate is one immediately believable and root-worthy, her sharp wit and numerous talents put to great use from the start.
-With fantastic art and some strong early setup, it’s easy to get excited by the potential shown here."
+With fantastic art and some strong early setup, it's easy to get excited by the potential shown here."
 Brandon Guerrero of ComicsVerse gave Hawkeye #1 a score of 84%, asserting, "Kate Bishop gets her own sassy, muscular ab-filled solo comic.
 Thompson and Romero create a fun look into the beginning of Kate's career in private investigating while she also manages to fight crime on the side."

 Hawkeye: Kate Bishop - 2021

 According to Diamond Comic Distributors, Hawkeye: Kate Bishop #1 was the 32nd best selling comic book in November 2021.
-Hawkeye: Kate Bishop #1 was the 801st est selling comic book in 2021.
+Hawkeye: Kate Bishop #1 was the 801st best selling comic book in 2021.

 Dustin Holland of CBR.com called Hawkeye: Kate Bishop #1 a "fun, thrilling first issue that promises plenty of action and fun," saying, "Hawkeye: Kate Bishop #1 ends by hinting at an unseen antagonist, whose involvement threatens to recontextualize every element of Kate's case.
 This first issue is sure to leave fans anxious to see what happens next.
 Nijkamp, Balám, and Junior have filled this page-turner with an energy that can't be ignored.
 Hawkeye: Kate Bishop has all the makings of a great new series."
-Megan Peters of Comicbook.com gave Hawkeye: Kate Bishop #1 a grade of 4 out of 5 stars, stating, "Hawkeye: Kate Bishop pushes forward with a strong start in its debut, and this first issue finishes with that same power.
+Megan Peters of ComicBook.com gave Hawkeye: Kate Bishop #1 a grade of 4 out of 5 stars, stating, "Hawkeye: Kate Bishop pushes forward with a strong start in its debut, and this first issue finishes with that same power.
 A juicy cliffhanger promises a seedy trap is gunning for Kate, and readers know Hawkeye will deal with it in her usual (somewhat clumsy) fashion.
 So if you want to see how the case works out, Hawkeye: Kate Bishop better stay in your sights.
 It is rare for Kate to miss, and this solo series is aiming to take the heroine to all-new heights."